Canada

 | Wine | 616M | - | - | 822M | 0.750L |

-Tax Stamp Programs
+Tax Stamp Programmes

 Cannabis

-Stamp Specification:
+Stamp Specification

 Cigarettes

-Stamp Specification:
+Stamp Specification

 Fine-cut tobacco

-Stamp Specification:
+Stamp Specification

 Other tobacco products

-Stamp Specification:
+Stamp Specification

 Raw leaf

-Stamp Specification:
+Stamp Specification

 Vaping devices

-Stamp Specification:
+Stamp Specification

 The Canada Revenue Agency (CRA) evolved from early customs and excise departments, becoming Revenue Canada in 1994 by merging separate tax and customs entities, then transforming into the Canada Customs and Revenue Agency (CCRA) in 1999 for greater efficiency, before officially becoming the Canada Revenue Agency (CRA) in 2005 after customs duties shifted to the Canada Border Services Agency (CBSA), focusing the CRA on tax administration and benefit delivery.
 Key Milestones: